 New entrepreneurs frequently ask me for advice about forecasting their sales.
-These entrepreneurs are always optimistic about the future of their new company, but when it comes to talking about the details, most aren’t sure how to predict future sales and how much money they’re going to make.
+These entrepreneurs are always optimistic about the future of their new company.
+However, when it comes to the details, most aren’t sure how to predict future sales and how much money they’re going to make.

 It’s an intimidating task, looking into the future.
 The good thing is, none of us are fortune tellers and none of us know any more about your new business than you do.
 (If you do happen to be able to see into the future, please just skip the whole startup thing and go play the stock market.
 It’ll be much easier and make you richer!)

 So, my advice is always to just take a deep breath and relax.
 You’re as well equipped as everyone else to put together a credible, reasonably accurate forecast.
 Let’s dive right in and figure it out.

 What is sales forecasting?